nlawlor/PBMC_CITEseq/README.md

-# An R shiny application for visualization of human PBMC CITE-seq data at baseline and activation conditions
+# An R shiny application for visualization of human PBMC CITE-seq data at baseline and activation conditions (1.
+LPS or 2. anti-CD3 and anti-CD28)

 ## Overview of the App
 ![](https://github.com/nlawlor/PBMC_CITEseq/blob/master/Graphical.abstract.png)